DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 If you want to run in AP mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Edit the config.h, remove your SSID name, and then change the password line back to default.
+Edit the config.h, change your SSID name, and password lines back to default.
 It MUST look like this:

 .. code-block::

+    #define WIFI_SSID "Your network name"
    #define WIFI_PASSWORD "Your network passwd"

 Then upload the project into the CS